wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/04-submitting-your-theme.md

 There are a number of ways to achieve this, from using the terminal to using your operating system's file manager.

-For example, if you're using a Unix-based operating system, you can use the `zip` command to create a zip file of your theme:
+For example, if you're using a Unix-based operating system, you can use the `zip` command in the terminal to create a zip file of your theme:

 ```bash
 zip -vr new-theme.zip new-theme/